How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 What your CLB level means for this 30-day plan

-• CLB 4-5: 30 days is a good start, but you will likely need 60-90 days total to reach CLB 7.
+• CLB 4-5: 30 days is a solid start, but you will likely need 60-90 days total to reach CLB 7.

 • CLB 7 already: You are targeting CLB 8-9 for higher CRS points.
-The plan still works; just raise your score benchmarks.
+The plan still works; just raise your benchmarks.

 What Does the Exam Actually Look Like?